The Investment Fraud Special Advisory Committee

 Welcome to the Investment Fraud Committee

 The Investment Fraud Committee is a distinguished advisory body within Parliament’s APPG on Investment Fraud and Fairer Financial Services.
-We work to protect investors and pension savers from being defrauded by rogue advisers, push for fairer tax treatment for victims, and expose regulatory and enforcement failures in this area.
+We work to protect investors and pension savers, push for fairer tax treatment for victims, and expose regulatory and enforcement failures in this area.
 Through Parliamentary debates, expert events, and influential publications, we campaign to ensure victims are heard, supported, and recognised at the highest levels in UK government.

 MORE ABOUT US